Burundi | Main dish

 Marinate Fish

 Score fish deeply on both sides.
-Mix lemon juice, garlic, ginger, oil, salt, pepper, and paprika.
+Mix lemon juice, garlic, ginger, parsley, oil, salt, pepper, and paprika.
 Rub marinade all over and inside the fish.

 Let the fish marinate at least 30 minutes for the lemon and garlic to penetrate.